 The Unanswered Questions

 I was a caregiver to two relatives with Alzheimer's.
-As a caregiver to a loved one with this disease, I know that there can be a lot of unanswered (and unasked) questions.
-Some the questions you may have as a caregiver include:
+As a caregiver to a loved one with this disease, I know there can be many unanswered (and unasked) questions.
+Some of the questions you may have as a caregiver include:

 - What does the future hold?